 All field trips are optional for Internship students and additional costs apply.
 These trips are academic, not solely touristic, in nature.
 Potential destinations include:

-Situated in the heart of Rome along the Tiber River across from the Castel Sant’ Angelo and the Vatican, the IES Abroad Rome Center is a newly renovated 1920s-era building within walking distance of the Piazza Navona, the Pantheon, and the Vatican.
+Situated in the heart of Rome along the Tiber River across from the Castel Sant’ Angelo, the IES Abroad Rome Center is a newly renovated 1920s-era building within walking distance of the Piazza Navona, the Pantheon, and the Vatican.

 Center Director, IES Abroad RomeDott.
 Gianni Ponti